uw-ssec/phylo2vec/r-phylo2vec/README.md

 ## Development Guide

 The core Rust code for phylo2vec is located in [phylo2vec](../phylo2vec) directory.
-To add additional binding for the Rust code, you can add more define these in [`lib.rs`](./src/rust/src/lib.rs).
+To add additional bindings for the Rust code, you can add more define these in [`lib.rs`](./src/rust/src/lib.rs).

-It uses [extendr](https://github.com/extendr/extendr), a safe and user friendly R extension interface using Rust.
+It uses [extendr](https://github.com/extendr/extendr), a safe and user-friendly R extension interface using Rust.
 You should be able to directly import the necessary functions from `phylo2vec` Rust crate.